2025 GRCA/Hermit-Tonto-BA

 • kg

-Grand Canyon, 5 days early Feb.
+Grand Canyon, 4 nights, first week of Feb.
 Hermit Trail/West Rim and South Rim.
 Expect temps 10F-65F.
-Winter-like conditions on the South Rim, winter-to-spring-like conditions in the canyon.
+Likely winter-like conditions on the South Rim, variable spring-like conditions in the canyon.
 About 12 hours of light from dawn to dusk.
 Extended dark means extended time at camp.
+This is my first significant trip in winter.

-Goals and food for thought: I am looking for a place I can love, a place that I can return to time and time again and have different experiences.
+Goals and context: I am looking for a place I can love, a place that I can return to time and time again and have different experiences.
 Learn to stretch my comfort into winter-like conditions and see if winter @ GC works for me.

 The South Rim will be cold!
-There will likely be snow on the ground, the upper ~1,000 ft of canyon will be ice.
-Nights will likely be 20F +/- 10F.
-Strong winds are likely at times.
-There may be a snowstorm that drops a foot of snow.
+There will be snow on the ground, the upper ~1,000 ft of canyon will be ice.
+Nights will be 20F +/- 10F.
+Strong winds and snowstorms are possible.
 Inside the canyon conditions can be highly variable, anywhere from t-shirt weather to rain to whiteout snow.

-I need to swap out my three-season shelter and sleep system for more appropriate winter gear so I am safe and comfortable in these conditions.
+I need to swap out much of my three-season gear for appropriate winter gear so I am safe and comfortable in the conditions I am likely to face.
 I start with my usual hiking/thru-hiking kit and bump up the low temp comfort, switching to the warmest versions of stuff I own and 3 layers instead of an ultralight 2.
 This is the most clothing I've ever brought on a trip.
 Sleeping system and shelter get a serious overhaul.
 Clothing items containing any spandex get excised as they may not dry: Jolly Gear TCBD, Dirty Girl gaiters, ...

 Mail trekking pole, tent stakes, fuel and about 4 days of food to GCV ~10 days ahead.